JohanAberg/vhs-decode/README.md

 # Terminal Arguments

-The decoder's support various arguments to change how captured tape recordings are processed.
+The decoders support various arguments to change how captured tape recordings are processed.

 These vary slightly between formats like VHS & Umatic, but the basic arguments remain the same.

-The list below is a short list for common/daily usage but does not cover all the abilities and new or advanced command arguments possible, so please read the [complete and up-to-date command list](https://github.com/oyvindln/vhs-decode/wiki/Command-List) on the wiki as commands may change or be deprecated, so its always good to check this list for any updates or specific issues you're trying to correct.
+The list below is a short list for common/daily usage but does not cover all the abilities and new or advanced command arguments possible, so please read the [complete and up-to-date command list](https://github.com/oyvindln/vhs-decode/wiki/Command-List) on the wiki as commands may change or be deprecated.
+It's always good to check this list for any updates or specific issues you're trying to correct.

 ## Sample Rate Commands